ironfugu/about-us/tech_1.md

-## Technical Challenge 1
+## Build something with our API

 Effort Level : 2-4 hours

-Your goal is to build an integration with our API
+Your goal is to build an integration with our API.
+Please review the instructions

 * Pick a language
 * Create a GitHub repo and utilize any tooling you desire